linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Financial Markets and Institutions/Part 03 Commercial Banks/Chapter 13 Regulation of Commercial Banks.md

 15. Disregarding the capital conservation buffer, what is the bank's capital adequacy level (under Basel III) if the par value of its equity is  \$225,000, surplus value of equity is\$ 200,000, retained earnings is \$565,545, qualifying perpetual preferred stock is \$50,000, subordinate debt is \$50,000, and loan loss reserve is \$85,000?
 Does the bank meet Basel (CET1, Tier I, and Tier II) adequately capitalized standards?
 Does the bank comply with the well-capitalized leverage ratio requirement?
 (LG 13-7)
 16. Does the bank have enough capital to meet the Basel requirements, including the capital conservation buffer requirement?
 (LG 13-7)

-# SEARCH THE SITE
+# Search the Site

 Go to the FDIC website at www.fdic.gov.
 Find the most recent reserve balance and reserve ratios held by DIF using the following steps.
 Once at the website, click on "Industry Analysis," and on "Research & Analysis."
 Click on "FDIC Quarterly Banking Profile."
 Click on "Quarterly Banking Profile."
 Under "Report Date:" select the most recent date, then click on "Access QBP."
 Click on "List of Data Tables."
 Then click on "Table I-C Insurance Fund Balances and Selected Indicators."
 This will bring up a file that contains the relevant data.

-# Questions
+## Questions

 1. How have these values changed since 2019 as reported in the chapter?
 2. What is the total reserve funds held by DIF and the reserve ratio?

-# APPENDIX 13A: Calculation of Deposit Insurance Premiums
+# Appendix 13A: Calculation of Deposit Insurance Premiums

 The Federal Deposit Insurance Corporation Improvement Act of 1991 (FDICIA) required that the FDIC establish a risk-based assessment system.
 To implement this requirement, the FDIC introduced a system in 1993 that placed institutions into risk categories based on two criteria: capital levels and supervisory ratings.
 Three capital groups—well capitalized, adequately capitalized, and undercapitalized, which are numbered 1, 2, and 3, respectively—were based on leverage ratios and risk-based capital ratios for regulatory capital purposes.
 Three supervisory subgroups, termed A, B, and C, were based upon the FDIC's consideration of evaluations provided by the institution's primary federal regulator and other information the FDIC deemed relevant.
 Subgroup A consisted of financially sound institutions with only a few minor weaknesses; subgroup B consisted of institutions that demonstrated weaknesses that, if not corrected, could result in significant deterioration of the institution and increased risk of loss to the insurance fund; and subgroup C consisted of institutions that posed a substantial probability of loss to the insurance fund unless effective corrective action is taken.